1jour1vin

 Wine rated (2022 guide) 97/100

-Bright, brilliant ruby color.
-Dense, compact nose with notes of ripe fruit, plum, rose petals, and truffle, along with subtle smoky notes.
-The palate is impressive, with lots of tight, well-integrated tannins, bite, the firm character of Serralunga wines, and earthy notes on the finish.
+A brilliant, vibrant ruby red.
+The nose is dense and concentrated, with notes of ripe fruit, plum, rose petals, and truffle, along with subtle smoky hints.
+The palate is impressive, featuring tight, well-integrated tannins with a firm bite—reflecting the characteristic structure of Serralunga wines—and earthy notes on the finish.

 Loading...